 It is evident that woodland development and composition have been radically altered through the ages by human impact, particularly with the advent of agriculture some 6,000 years ago.
 Surviving woodland today almost certainly bears little resemblance to primeval woodland in terms of their structural and species diversity.
-The course of woodland development has been changed through activities such as clearance followed by recolonisation of secondary woodland, the imposition of silvicultural management systems and periodic felling.
-Even woodlands with very long continuity spanning four or more centuries, i.e. ancient woodlands, have almost certainly been impacted significantly in the past, to the extent that subsequent successional patterns have been greatly affected.
+The course of woodland development has been changed through activities such as clearance followed by recolonisation of secondary woodland, the imposition of silvicultural management systems, periodic felling and latterly, the cessation of management in recent centuries.
+Even woodlands of uninterrupted continuity, i.e. ancient woodlands, have been impacted significantly to the extent that future ecological successional patterns will be greatly affected.

-When determining current and future management requirements of individual woodlands, it is important to ascertain as far as possible the woodland history, as this will have a bearing on the detailed management plan.
+When determining current and future management requirements of individual woodlands, it is important to ascertain, as far as possible, the woodland history, as this will have a bearing on future woodland development and hence, on the detailed management plan.
+A good example of the application of historical research on woodland management is Brackloon Wood, Co.
+Mayo (Little, 2018).
 Although it is not feasible to account for many of the most important historical activities to have impacted on any particular woodland, any evidence of human impact (such as management, felling, coppicing, the construction of ditches, etc.) should be noted and used to determine the most appropriate management prescription.

 In addition, management should not interfere with archaeological remains (Fig. 3).
-Such remains should be clearly mapped, and management must incorporate the requirements set out in the Forest Service Forestry and Archaeology Guidelines and Forest Harvesting and the Environment Guidelines, as well as any other specific conditions attached to a letter of approval for grant aid, consent to afforest, felling licences, etc.
+These should be clearly mapped, and management must incorporate the requirements set out in the Forest Service Forestry and Archaeology Guidelines and Forest Harvesting and the Environment Guidelines (Forest Service, 2000), as well as any other specific conditions attached to a letter of approval for grant aid, consent to afforest and felling licences.